 These are my choices when it’s come to decorating with white paints but I’d love to hear about your top picks.
 Is anyone decorating over the Easter weekend and planning on whipping out the roller?
 What shade have you gone for?

-Take a look at volume two for a 2016 update on finding the right white paint.
+Take a look at volume two for an update on finding the right white paint.